billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 --- abstract

-Energy efficient network management involves deploying and managing network infrastructures to optimize energy use on network devices while improving overall network utilization.
+Energy efficient network management is primary meant to enhance conventional network management with energy-related management capabilities to optimize the overall energy consumption at the level of a network.
+To that aim, specific features and capabilities are required to control (and thus optimize) the energy use of involved network devices, and their components.

-This document provides a glossary of terms used in the IETF when discussing energy efficiency Network management.
+This document defines a set of terms used within the IETF when discussing energy efficiency in network management.
-The purpose is to help frame discussions of energy efficiency in the various areas of the IETF and to help introduce the main concepts to IETF participants.
+Such reference document helps framing discussion and agreeing upon a set of main concepts in this area.

 --- middle